theapache64/theapache64.github.io/src/content/blog/finding-performance-regressions.md

 ## 🙏🏼 Introduction

 Every day new code gets added to codebases.
 New code basically means more need for memory and more time needed to execute.
 This will eventually reduce the performance of the app if the code is not written carefully.
-Regressions can be caught in two ways: either proactively (during PR reviews) or reactively (after it reaches your users and when they complain).
+These regressions can be caught in two ways: either proactively (during PR reviews) or reactively (after it reaches your users and when they complain).

 To proactively catch performance regression, we can use the [Macrobenchmark](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview) framework.
 Macrobenchmark  runs the given scenario, _eg launch app, click buttons, scroll etc_, multiple times and produces a statistical summary.
 This summary tells you a number.
 A number that you can compare with your previous numbers to check if there's a regression or not.